 Chalfont St Giles

-Visit a Victorian farmyard, a 1940's prefab, Medieval fields, and an Iron Age house.
-If, after all that, you need a break, just pop into the Edwardian public convenience
+This museum of vernacular buildings lets you visit a Victorian farmyard, a 1940's prefab, Medieval fields, an Iron Age house, or almost 30 other historic buildings.
+If, after all that, you need a break, just pop into the Edwardian public convenience.

 The Old Gaol stands at the top of Buckingham's Market Hill.
 The gaol dates to 1748 and for many years served as a prison.
 It has now been converted to use as a local museum of social history, with particular emphasis on local writer Flora Thompson, author of A Lark Rise to Candleford.
 You can visit the original gaol cells, and see exhibits related to Florence Nightingale.